backyardbiomech/qtiConverter/README.md

 MC
 image: imageFileName.jpg
 1\.
-Some question text here.
 This is a multiple choice question with an image above.
 Notice no spaces in the image file name, and the file must be in the same folder as this text document.
 You can add an image to any question type (but not yet to answers)!
 \*A. correct answer text.
 B. incorrect answer text.
 C. correct answer text.
 D. incorrect answer text.
 E. incorrect answer text.

+(2pts)
 SA
 1\.
-Fill in a blank \_\_\____ like that one. notice letter followed by period below.
+This question is assigned 2 points.
+NOTE that I could have made it (2), or (2 points), or (2 pts), or (2 chickens).
+The key is to have a number inside parentheses in one of the first three lines in the question block.
+The SA stands for short answer: Fill in a blank \_\_\____ like that one. notice letter followed by period below.
 A. correct answer 1
 B. correct anser too allowing for mispellings
+C. Yet another correct answer

 ES
 1\.
 This is the text for an essay question.
 Type as much as you want here.
 The students will get a text box to enter their answers, and you will need to manually grade those answers!

 MB
 1\.
 This is a fill in multiple blanks question.
+I like using MB questions even if I just have one blank instead of SA questions.
 Here is the first [blank1] and here is the second [blank2].
 Students will get text boxes to fill for each.
 Put square brackets around any indicator word (no spaces!) and then use that below, followed by a colon, to show correct answers.
 Multiple correct answers for each blank should be on the same line and separated with commas.
 Canvas awards partial credit based on the number of blanks.
 blank1: correct answer for 1, another correct answer for 1
 blank2: correct answer for 2, another correct answer for 2